Semi-random process without replacement: Perfect matching

-Now, consider an urn containing an even number $n$ of white balls, each one representing one connected component (which, initially, is a vertex).
-Whenever Builder is offered a vertex $u$, the ball corresponding to the connected component $C_u$ containing $u$ is removed from the urn.
-Moreover, if $|C_u|$ is odd and Builder connects $u$ to $v$, the ball corresponding to the connected component $C_v$ containing $v$ is replaced by a black ball which corresponds to the new connected component containing $v$; note that, by the description of $\mathcal{S}_0$, before it was replaced, the ball corresponding to $C_v$ was white.
-This is precisely the urn model described in Section~\ref{sec::urn1}, where white balls represent odd components, black balls represent even components, and the process terminates precisely when Builder's graph consists solely of even components.
-It thus follows by Proposition~\ref{prop::urn2concentration} that w.h.p. $\tau(\mathcal{S}_0) \geq n - f(n)$.

 Let $(\mathcal{EC}, n)$ be the game Builder wins as soon as every connected component in his graph is even.
-In order to complete the proof of the lower bound, we will prove the following claim.
+In order to complete the proof, we will prove that ${\mathcal S}_0$ is in fact an optimal strategy for this game.

 \begin{claim} $\mathcal{S}_0$ is optimal for $(\mathcal{EC}, n)$. \end{claim}